abalanonline/swf/README.md

 ![clock2](src/main/resources/clock2.jpg)

-It can be [played in browsers](src/main/resources/spcclock.swf) for one week until the timer hit EOL date.
+It can be [played in browsers](https://abalanonline.github.io/swf/) (tap F11) for one week until the timer hit EOL date.

 Merry Christmas.